Luci0n/CrowFX-Unity-Image-Effects/README.md

 **Option B — Unity Package**

-Download the `.unitypackage` from the [Releases](https://github.com/Luci0n/CrowFX-unity-image-effects/releases) page and import it via `Assets > Import Package > Custom Package`.
+Download the `.unitypackage` from the [Releases](https://github.com/Luci0n/CrowFX-unity-image-effects/releases) page and import it via `Assets > Import Package > Custom Package` (or just double-click the file).

 ---